Peyman7/GAIA_agent/README.md

 # GAIA Agent

-GAIA is a general AI agent framework designed to answer GAIA benchmark data ste questions (Level 1).
+GAIA is a general **AI agent** framework designed to answer **GAIA benchmark dataset** questions (Level 1).
 It’s built to support flexible and interactive multi-step workflows using LLMs, with environment-configurable access to APIs and tools.
-This is a HuggingFace Agent Course final project.
+This is the final project for Huggingface Agent Course.

 ---

 ## Features

-- Dynamically selects and uses tools
+ **Workflow orchestration** via LangGraph and LangChain
+- **Dynamic tool selection**, including web search, code execution, OCR, audio transcription, tabular data analysis, image processing, calculator and downloading tools
-- Integrates with LLMs via OpenAI
+- **Seamless LLM integration** using OpenAI APIs
-- Deployed on Gradio app.
+- **Gradio deployment** for an interactive web interface
 ---

 ## Project Structure